zachomedia/canada-alert-system/README.md

-canada-alert-system
+Canada Alert System
 ===================

-A C# library for interacting with the National Alert Aggregation &amp; Dissemination System.
+A C# library for interacting with the National Alert Aggregation &amp; Dissemination System (https://alerts.pelmorex.com/).